jasonraynorris/DEVASC_200-901_STUDY/exam_material/1_4/README.md

 1. Unable to make dynamic changes in requirements
 2. No feedback from the customers
 3. No feedback from the consumers
-4. Higher risk of customer and market dis-satisfaction
+4. Higher risk of customer and market dissatisfaction

 <hr>